 - Badass Family: Both the de Clermonts and the Bishops.

-- Battle Couple: Michael and Diana both exhibit impressive displays of combat due to their supernatural abilities.
+- Battle Couple: Matthew and Diana both exhibit impressive displays of combat due to their supernatural abilities.

-- Beethoven Was an Alien Spy: Several historical figures are revealed to be either witches, daemons, or vampires.
+- Beethoven Was an Alien Spy: Several historical figures are revealed to be either witches, daemons, or vampires, including Christopher "Kit" Marlowe and Giordano Bruno.
 Matthew would know, he knew most of them personally!
+And in the case of Matthew Royden, we know little about him because he was one of Matthew's identities.

 - Beta Couple: Sarah and Emily, Diana's aunts.